Lost-Outpost/sovngarde/README.md

 You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

 ## Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
-You may need to use performance ini files (included) with systems this low but it should run fine and still look great!
+You may need to adjust settings with systems this low but it should run fine and still look great!

 ## Community